-Your pregnancy test is positive, and instantly your mind is flooded with totally new questions.
-As a registered dietitian who specializes in child and family nutrition, I’m asked all the time by expectant and new moms if it’s safe to drink coffee and consume caffeine during pregnancy.
-The answer is yes, in moderation.
-Let’s look at the research.
+As a registered dietitian who specializes in child and family nutrition, this is a question I’m asked a lot!
+I’m asked all the time by expectant and new moms if it’s safe to drink coffee and consume caffeine during pregnancy.
+The answer is yes–in moderation, however.
+Let’s take a look at the most up-to-date research…

 Here is a list that you can refer to if you’re wondering about caffeine levels in foods and beverages that you consume: